Botmasher/reactnd-myreads/README.md

 # MyReads Project

 This is a bookshelf app to help readers organize their favorite tomes, built as the final assessment project for Udacity's React Fundamentals course.
-This project was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app) and the starter CSS and HTML templates from Udacity.
+This project was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app) and the [starter templates](https://github.com/udacity/reactnd-project-myreads-starter) from Udacity.

 ## Purpose